katherinel09/sp2021-asg1-secchat/README.md

 Furthermore, if the server is compromised – in other words, if we detect suspicious behaviour such as a program attempting to read or overwrite the **clientkey** or **serverkey** directories --  users are sent a message notifying them to change their password and to regenerate their private key.

 We also utilise the techniques of padding and cipher block chaining to provide an additional layer of security on users' private messages.
 We do not want Mallory to be able to find out anything about the messages for another recipient.
-To implement padding, we add extra bits to each byte of data (*even if they are a multiple of the key size*) using the cryptographic library.
+To implement padding, we add extra bits to each byte of data (42 bits to be exact) when using the cryptographic library.

 To implement cipher block chaining, we divide the messages a user intends to send into blocks, and then perform computations on those blocks.
 The computation performed on a block is the XOR of the previous blocks' ciphertext and the current block's plaintext. (*The initial block uses a randomly generated initialisation vector since there is no previous block.*) We also encrypt public messages to prevent users outside of the program from reading them.
 We do not want a banned user to connect and read public messages.

 Additionally, code injections are a specific code in our threat model.
 Thus, to prevent code injections, we prevent users from being able to inject an escape sequence into our database.
 Thus, we check for special C-language escape characters \n, \r, \t, \a, \b, \f, \v, and many more whenever users input data.
 We also check for SQL injection sequences of characters, and thus we parse messages for the 'character.
 We use the C standard library, the OpenSSL crypto, SSL libraries, and the sqlite3 libraries to prevent escaping.